MARVEL: Raster Manga Vectorization via Primitive-wise Deep Reinforcement Learning: Introduction

 \section{Introduction}

-Manga is a popular Japanese-style comic form in the world.
-Typical mangas are composed of black-and-white stroke lines and represented as raster images on digital multimedia.
-As shown in Figure~\ref{teaser}, compared with images of real-world scenarios, mangas have the extra natures to be vectorized, i.e., having simpler structures and fewer color gradients.
-The advantages of vectorizing raster manga are four-fold.
+\IEEEPARstart{M}{anga} is a fashionable Japanese-style comic form that is composed of black-and-white stroke lines and is generally displayed as raster images on digital devices.
+As shown in Figure~\ref{teaser} and \ref{fig:printsample}, mangas have simple structures, wide lines, and few color gradients which are the potential vectorizable natures.
+The main merits of vectorizing raster manga are two-fold.
 First, vector graphics are resolution-independent and readily displayed on digital devices with different resolutions.
-Second, allowing easily edit the stroke lines and colors.
-Third, for showing some contents, vector graphics have higher compression ratios for storage than raster images.
-Fourth, offering convenience for content retrieval, and allowing retrieval for particular shape objects.
+Second, for showing high-resolution contents, vector formats have higher compression ratios for storage than raster images.

-Vectorization of raster images has been studied extensively in image processing, graphics, vision, and other areas.
-Recent representative works for vectorizing images are mainly divided into two categories.
-The first category of works is based on pre-designed algorithms, which analyzes pixels and calculates parameters to construct vector graphics (e.g., \cite{tog2008,tvcg2009,depixelizing,line2019,tog2013cartoon, ardeco2006,Donati_2017_ICCV}).
-The other category of works is based on deep learning (DL) (e.g., \cite{dominici2020polyfit, egiazarian2020deep, 2021im2vec, gao2019deepspline, sinha2017surfnet, Liu_2017_ICCV,mangagan,artcoder}), which trains neural models to produce vector graphics utilizing the features of target raster images.
-However, the DL-based methods typically vectorize an entire image in one step, and the one-step manner makes the DL model cannot handle too many parameters of vector format accurately.
-Therefore, these methods only work well in vectorizing targets with simpler structures (e.g, icons, fonts), and get trouble in vectorizing mangas with complex structures\footnote{The vectorization accuracies are compared in Figure \ref{fig:compare_s} and Figure \ref{fig:compare_im2vec}.}.
+Image vectorization has been studied extensively in vision, graphics, and other areas.
+Representative studies of image vectorization are divided into two categories.
+The first category of studies is based on pre-designed algorithms, which analyzes pixels and fits vector paths and graphics (e.g., \cite{tcsvtzhu2012object, tog2008,tvcg2009,depixelizing,line2019,tog2013cartoon, ardeco2006,Donati_2017_ICCV, dominici2020polyfit, tcsvtding2019bilinear, tcsvtyu2019multimodal}).
+The other category of studies is based on deep learning (DL) (e.g., \cite{egiazarian2020deep, 2021im2vec, gao2019deepspline, sinha2017surfnet, Liu_2017_ICCV,mangagan,artcoder,su2021q, tcsvtsong2018deeply, tcsvtzhang2014unified, tcsvtbo2022all, TCSVTliu2021cross}), which trains neural models to map raster images to vector parameters.
+However, existing DL-based approaches generally vectorize an entire image in one step, and the one-step manner limits the number of processable vector parameters.
+Hence, as shown in Figure \ref{fig:limit}, these approaches only work well in vectorizing simple structures (e.g, fonts, icons, sketches, logos, and emojis), and cannot vectorize mangas with complex structures.